BuzzFeedNews/zika-data/README.md

 #### United States

+The CDC is keeping a list of "[laboratory-confirmed Zika virus disease cases reported to ArboNET by [U.S.] state or territory](http://www.cdc.gov/zika/geo/united-states.html)".

-Not many U.S. states are currently publishing structured data on Zika.
+Not many individual U.S. states are currently publishing structured data on Zika.
 But some do maintain Zika information pages, which might contain relevant data in the future.
 A partial list:

 - California
     - [Information page](https://www.cdph.ca.gov/HealthInfo/discond/Pages/Zika.aspx)